ash-project/ash/README.md

 * Support `read_rules`, `create_rules`, `update_rules` for attributes/relationships
 * Make an `Ash.Changeset` that is a superset of an ecto changeset
 * Engine parallelization!
+* Big optimization: If the filter *did* need to fetch anything, find a way to get that fetched value into the final query.